pimoroni/enviro/documentation/boards/enviro-urban.md

 ## Power

-Can be powered by a 2 x AAA battery pack, which fits neatly behind the board.
+Can be powered by a 3 x AA battery pack, which fits neatly behind the board.

 Any battery pack that can supply between 2V and 5.5V will work though - 2 or 3 alkaline AA or AAA cells, 4 rechargeable NiMH cells or a single cell LiPo.